C0deH4cker/SuperCalc/README.md

 	>>> ans + 4
 	18

+Variable names may only contain alphanumeric characters and '_', but the first character may not be a number.

 Shorthand notations for variable modification work as well using any of the binary operators:

 	>>> x = 4